 Year 7 pupils have the opportunity to audition for parts in the annual Year 7 Production, which takes place in the Summer Term.
-This is always a highlight in the drama calendar, with the fun, colourful and often site-specific performances entertaining the audience, as well as preparing pupils for participation in future productions.
-The Department also run various clubs that Year 7 pupils can sign up for at the co-curricular fair in September.
+This is always a highlight in the drama calendar, with the fun, colourful and often site-specific performances entertaining the audience.
+Year 7 pupils can also be in the ensemble of the Lower School Musical, which is new for 2024/25.
+Both these experiences will prepare pupils well for participation in future productions.